amircp/influx2-sql-query/README.md

 - The current implementation is designed for simple query operations
 - Complex queries with multiple result sets might require additional handling
-- The client assumes successful API responses have a specific structure

 ## License